ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Virtual Private Endpoints
 {: #VPE}

 {{site.data.keyword.Bluemix_notm}} has Virtual Private Endpoints that allow secure access to a variety of cloud services without traversing the Internet.
-Note that VPEs have firewalls in the form of access control lists and security groups previously discussed.  {{site.data.keyword.Bluemix_notm:}}® Virtual Private Endpoints (VPE) for VPC enables you to connect to supported {{site.data.keyword.Bluemix_notm:}} services from your VPC network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
-VPE is an evolution of the private connectivity to {{site.data.keyword.Bluemix_notm:}} services.
+Note that VPEs have firewalls in the form of access control lists and security groups previously discussed.  {{site.data.keyword.Bluemix_notm}}® Virtual Private Endpoints (VPE) for VPC enables you to connect to supported {{site.data.keyword.Bluemix_notm}} services from your VPC network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
+VPE is an evolution of the private connectivity to {{site.data.keyword.Bluemix_notm}} services.
 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per service, or service instance, basis (depending on the service operation model).
 The endpoint gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all availability zones of your VPC.
-Endpoint gateways enable communications from virtual server instances within your VPC and {{site.data.keyword.Bluemix_notm:}}® service on the private backbone.
+Endpoint gateways enable communications from virtual server instances within your VPC and {{site.data.keyword.Bluemix_notm}}® service on the private backbone.
 VPE for VPC gives you the experience of controlling all the private addressing within your cloud.
 Please see the following links for more information:

 ### Options
 {: #VPE-options}